masbicudo/oqueeh/_split.md

     </ans>

 #file=batch/execute-multiple-commands-in-single-line.md
-    # Execute multiple command in a single line in Batch
+    # Execute multiple commands in a single line in Batch

     <ans>
     ```